Kiswelrg/Tostada/ttd/src/utils/README.md

 1. Open the SVG file in a text editor
 2. Create a new Vue component in the `src/components/icons` directory
 3. Copy the SVG path data into the component
-4. Update the IconSystem.vue file to import and register the new icon
+4. Update the `src/components/icons/iconRegistry.js` file to import and register the new icon

 ## Example